 Starting from the northern terminus of the Alewife Brook Greenway; From the parking lot a crosswalk will take you over the Mystic River Pkwy.

-Heading East; Turn right and follow the narrow paved path alongside the Mystic River Pkwy.
+Heading East; Turn right and follow the narrow paved Upper Mystic River Path alongside the Mystic River Pkwy.
 Cross over Alewife Brook where the path pulls away from the road.
 Cross Boston Ave at 0.3 miles and the narrow path parallels the road again.
 Cross over the Mystic River followed by a crosswalk over Auburn St. Another crosswalk takes you over the Mystic River Pkwy where the path currently ends after 0.5 miles.

 Note; Current plans call for paving a path through the field on your right through Veterans Memorial Park and connecting into a completed section off Winthrop St.